sveltejs/cli/CONTRIBUTING.md

 pnpm test --project core # addons / create / migrate / etc.
 ```

 To run a individual test. `cd` into the package.
 Run the local `test` script to that package, with a path arg to the individual peice you want tested.
+Eg:
 ```bash
 cd packages/[package]
 pnpm test [path-to-test]
 ```

-To run individual test files from root.
+To run individual test files from root:
 ```bash
 pnpm test [path-to-test]
 ```

 To debug a failing test.
 A good starting point is to `cd` into the failing tests dir.
 Proceed to `build` it.
 Then `preview` it.
 From here you will have increased information to help in the debug process.
+Eg:
 ```bash
 # Each test is a standalone js app
 cd .test-output/addons/[addon-test]/[test-id]